Mission, History & Newsletters

 In 1991 the senior year of the program (and then what would later be the fifth or graduate year) was moved from the Bronx campus to an Ithaca College facility in Rochester, New York, and a new affiliation began with the University of Rochester and Strong Memorial Hospital.
 A milestone occurred in 1993: we graduated the last class in the bachelor degree program, appropriately termed “the B.S. stops here.”
 In the following year, 1994, we graduated our first class with the master of science degree in physical therapy.

 The doctor of physical therapy (D.P.T.) degree program was approved by Ithaca College Board of Trustees and the New York State Education Department in May 2004.
 Students entering as freshmen since 2006 are able to fulfill the requirements for a D.P.T. in six years of study.
 From 2005-2010, students in the five-year B.S./M.S. degree program -- as well as recent IC graduates -- had the option to obtain a transitional D.P.T. degree by taking additional courses following completion of the M.S. degree.

-In June 2013, Ithaca College president Tom Rochon announced that the physical therapy program will be united on the main campus on South Hill.
-The final year of the program, which has been located in Rochester, N.Y., since 1991, will move to renovated facilities in Ithaca beginning in the fall of 2014.
+In June 2013, Ithaca College president Tom Rochon announced that the physical therapy program would be united on the main campus on South Hill starting in the fall of 2014.
+As part of this history making program unification, state of the art motion analysis research and anatomy lab dissection facilities have been created in Ithaca.
 For more information see the Intercom article ...

 Our physical therapy program continues to provide outstanding educational experiences throughout the liberal arts and professional components of our program.
 By incorporating innovative teaching techniques in our instruction, actively conducting scholarly and professional activities, and serving the community, institution, and professional organization, we ensure that the program continues to evolve to remain responsive to the needs of the public and to changes within our profession.